-We may use and disclose your PHI so that your treatment and services provided by us may be billed and payment collected.
+We may use and disclose your PHI to obtain payment for the services we have provided.
 For example, we may submit information about you to your health plan or other claims payer so that we can be reimbursed for prescriptions provided to you, or to make sure your medication is included in your prescription benefit.

-We may use or disclose PHI to carry out healthcare operations that pertain to running a pharmacy.
+We may use and disclose PHI to carry out healthcare operations that pertain to running a pharmacy.
 Examples of such healthcare operations include:

 - Activities to analyze trends relating to improving health or reducing healthcare costs (called population-based activities);